JuliaHd/Named-Entity-Recognition-in-English-German-and-Dutch-with-spaCy-and-Stanza/README.md

 # About

-"Named Entity Recognition in English, German, and Dutch with SpaCy and Stanza" is my project work for my "Advanced NLP with Python" class at Heinrich-Heine-Universität Düsseldorf.
+"Named Entity Recognition in English, German, and Dutch with SpaCy and Stanza" is my project work in my "Advanced NLP with Python" class at Heinrich-Heine-Universität Düsseldorf.

 This project aims to compare the performance of Named Entity Recognition (NER) with [spaCy](https://spacy.io/) (Honnibal et al., 2020) and [Stanza](https://stanfordnlp.github.io/stanza/) (Qi et al., 2020) in speed, accuracy (precision, recall, F1-score) and ease of implementation in translated text of English, German, and Dutch, using [Tatoeba](https://tatoeba.org/en/) (released under a CC-BY 2.0 FR license) as a corpus.
 The project uses spaCy's and Stanza's pretrained NER models for tagging and evaluation.

-I uploaded a "Results Table" PDF that contains my original results as well as csv files that contain all tagging results.
+I uploaded a "Results Table" PDF that contains my original evaluation results as well as csv files that contain all tagging results.

 ## Requirements
 - Python 3.9.4